MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. No image found.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Recommendation: Found `XMLHttpRequest` in file `MMM-Mensamuc.js`: Replace it with built-in fetch.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MercedesMe by ashishtank](https://github.com/ashishtank/MMM-MercedesMe)